ObiOne84/project-5-e-commerce/README.md

 To fork the repository, follow the steps below:

 1. Log in to your [GitHub](https://github.com).
-2. Navigate to the repository for this project [Chef's Helper](https://github.com/ObiOne84/django-chefs-helper)
+2. Navigate to the repository for this project [OwlBookstore](https://github.com/ObiOne84/project-5-e-commerce)
 3. In the top right corner of the window, click on the Fork button.
 4. The process will start, and you will see the message confirming the start.